KamranNaveed/c-warfare/README.md

 - Improve UI
 - Add more maps and game features

 Executable uploaded for now can be directly run in the console.
-Will continue to update executable for people to play so they don't need to compile the code themselves.4
+Will continue to update executable for people to play so they don't need to compile the code themselves.
+Dont worry, its not a virus :)

 Takewayas: